Katherine Ross1

 In 1902, at age 16, he left North Carolina and moved to Urbana, Champaign Co., Illinois, where he lived with his uncle Frederick Darlington Bowditch and attended school.2 He graduated from Thornburn High School in Urbana on 8 June 1905, after just three years.
 All graduates were required to present an oration at commencement; his was titled "Our Duty to the Philippines."8

-He went on to the University of Illinois on a scholarship, but returned home after one semester2,9 and enrolled at North Carolina College of Agriculture and Mechanic Arts (now North Carolina State) in West Raleigh, Wake Co., where he studied electrical engineering.
+He went on to the University of Illinois on a scholarship, but returned home after one semester2,9 and enrolled at North Carolina College of Agriculture and Mechanic Arts (now North Carolina State) in Raleigh, Wake Co., where he studied electrical engineering.
 In addition to engineering, the college emphasized military science, and all students were required to participate in drills as members of the school's military battalion.
-He served as a sergeant in Company D in 1908-09, and as a second lieutenant in Company C in 1909-10.
+He served as a sergeant in Company D during the 1908-09 school year, and as a second lieutenant in Company C in 1909-10.
 He was also on the track team, and a member of the Faraday Electrical Society and the Pullen Literary Society.10,11 He graduated on 31 May 1910 with a bachelor's degree in engineering.12

 After graduation he worked for a time for the Southern Power Co. in Charlotte, Mecklenburg Co., North Carolina, where he probably met his future wife Lucy Dunn, who was then working at the Charlotte News.5 By 1913 he had moved to Schenectady, Schenectady Co., New York, where he worked in the test department at General Electric.5,9